 The first rule of anxiety therapy: Anxiety is something we produce, and an important part of life

-Anxiety therapy is likely the most common form of therapy sought by those who call us for a psychotherapy appointment.
+Anxiety therapy is likely the most common form of therapy sought by those who call our NYC therapy center for a psychotherapy appointment in our Lower Manhattan and Park Slope, Brooklyn offices or for online therapy.
 Anxiety can be painful and even crippling, dramatically interfering with one’s ability to create one’s life.

 In still other cases, anxiety gets out of control and anxiety therapy is called for.
 While every therapy for anxiety is different, we tend to see helping people grow in relation to their anxiety in therapy as involving two parallel tracks.
 The first involves learning concrete techniques in anxiety therapy for managing anxiety as it comes (including when it’s always or nearly always present).
 These include getting skilled at recognizing triggers, identifying the process of anxiety that is building early in its process, and making changes in behavior and thinking, which can include self-talk, creating distractions, reaching out to others who can help tackle the anxiety, and making use of physical exercise.
 The second track in anxiety therapy involves a broader exploration of what it means to create a life where anxiety has an increasingly smaller and smaller place.
 Typically, questions posed in this part of anxiety therapy are: What relationships and conditions are helping to cause the anxiety?
 What habits make you vulnerable to anxiety?
 What is the relationship between anxiety and difficulties with getting close to others?

 As with many therapy-related terms, it’s clear that anxiety refers to a variety of disparate thoughts, feelings and experiences.
 When contemplating anxiety therapy, clarifying these terms can help: